conjardev/testing-downloading-files/readme.md

 **This program is currently only available on Ubuntu, more distros are coming soon**<br>
 No dependancies need to be installed for any distros, the provided `setup.sh` script is all that needs to be run.

+***It is highly advised NOT to download and manually install, the startup script should be used in almost all scenarios

 ## Ubuntu

 #### Install